ConstantConstantin/rosjava_core/docs/src/main/sphinx/installing.rst

-If you would like a full ros environment backending your installation (you might be generating code for your own custom messages, sequencing builds of multiple rosjava repositories or using mixed packages, e.g. java + python) then refer to the `RosWiki`_ for more details.
+If you would like a full ros environment backending your installation (you might be generating code for your own custom messages, sequencing builds of multiple rosjava repositories or using mixed packages, e.g. java + python3) then refer to the `RosWiki`_ for more details.

 .. _RosWiki: http://wiki.ros.org/rosjava